TEMtheLEM/A-very-bad-Calculator/README.md

 The library used is [wxWidgets 3.0.5](https://www.wxwidgets.org/), which you can download using the attached link.
 Documentation on downloading and using the library is already provided from the creators.

-However; depending on the operating system you have, there may (and likely will) be much easier ways to get the library on your system.<br>
+However, depending on the operating system you have, there may (and likely will) be much easier ways to get the library on your system.<br>
 If you're on a Linux system, for example, I recommend that you see if your package manager has the library available.<br>
 The team has repositories for [Debian/Ubuntu](https://docs.codelite.org/wxWidgets/repo315/#ubuntu-and-debian) and [Fedora/openSUSE](https://docs.codelite.org/wxWidgets/repo315/#fedora-and-opensuse) users.
 Arch has it aswell; just run `pacman -S wxgtk3 wxgtk-common`.